Marlow conveyancing FAQs

 Conveyancing fees will include the conveyancer's legal fees and disbursements.

-Disbursements are the third-party costs incurred on behalf of a buyer or seller, such as HMLR registration fees or land charges.
+Disbursements are the third-party costs incurred on behalf of a buyer or seller, such as HMLR registration fees or property searches.
 Legal fees are for the work your solicitor carries out for you.

-Our fees for buying or selling a house in Marlow are fixed, which means that what we quote is exactly what you pay
+Your fees for buying or selling a house in Marlow are fixed, which means that what you are quoted is exactly what you pay

 Calculate the conveyancing fees for your Marlow sale or purchase